© PRINCETON UNIVERITY LIBRARY

 Welcome to the Filāḥa Texts Project

-The purpose of the Filāḥa Texts Project is to publicise and elucidate the written works collectively known as the
+The purpose of the Filāḥa Texts Project is to publish, translate and elucidate the written works collectively known as the

 Kutub al-Filāḥa or ‘Books of Husbandry’ compiled by Arab, especially Andalusi, agronomists mainly between the 10th and 14th centuries